-• Increase cell time constant.
+• Increase cell time constant for a moderate network weight.

 This will destroy synchrony.
 Increase inhibitory weight; synchrony recovers.
 This is a consequence of the exponential rise of the state variable.
 If the interval is short but the time constant long, then the cell will amplify small variations in the amount of inhibition received.